 How does PointsBet Casino compare to other US online casinos?

-If we compare PointsBet to DraftKings, then we’ll get an idea of how poor the game lineup at PointsBet Casino is at the moment.
+If we compare PointsBet to DraftKings Casino WV, then we’ll get an idea of how poor the game lineup at PointsBet Casino is at the moment.

 The larger difference in games doesn’t just come down to slots, either.
 It’s also noticeable when it comes to table games, video poker, live dealer games and virtual sports.
 In each of these categories, DraftKings has many more titles than PointsBet.

-However, if we look at BetMGM Casino in the state, then we see a site with an only slightly better lineup of games.
+However, if we look at BetMGM Casino WV, then we see a site with an only slightly better lineup of games.
 BetMGM has about three times as many games as PointsBet at the moment, the tally coming in somewhere around 70.
 We’ll see how this changes as both BetMGM and PointsBet add games going forward.

 What’s great about PointsBet online casino?